Clojure-Intro-Course/UsabilityStudy/Racket.md

 ### map, foldr, and other functions on lists
-Higher order functions on lists, such as `map, filter, foldr` provide a way of performing many types of common list operations without having to write recursive functions.
+Higher order functions on lists, such as `map`, `filter`, and `foldr`, provide a way of performing many types of common list operations without having to write recursive functions.

 `map` takes a function and a list and returns a new list which is the result of applying the function to each element:
 ```racket